 In spite of Gunung Kinabalu’s fearsome reputation it is not a technically difficult climb and can be attempted by climbers of all fitness levels and experience.
 A path has been cleared through the dense jungle leading to the granite rock faces thousands of metres above where ropes have been put in place to make the final climb accessible to all.

-The lower slopes of the mountain are carpeted with some of the world’s most diverse flora and fauna including the rafflesia – the world’s largest flower (which can reach over 3ft in diameter), over 1000 species of orchids, orang-utans, gibbons, anteaters, and hundreds of species of birds.
+The lower slopes of the mountain are carpeted with some of the world’s most diverse flora and fauna including the Rafflesia – the world’s largest flower (which can reach over 1m in diameter), over 1000 species of Orchids, Orang-utans, gibbons, anteaters, and hundreds of species of birds.
 The slopes are also home to nine species of pitcher plant.
-One of the largest specimens has been found containing seven pints of water – and a drowned rat!
+One of the largest specimens has been found containing 3 litres of water – and a drowned rat!